CBI Due Diligence Process for Second Citizenship 2026

 Personal History Review

 A comprehensive review of the client's residential and professional history, nationality history, any prior applications to other CBI programs, and any disclosed legal, regulatory, or financial matters.
-The objective is to establish a complete and consistent personal profile before document compilation begins.

 Source of Funds Plausibility Assessment